 General property criteria

 All properties must be in the UK and be of standard construction with a working kitchen and bathroom.

-For leasehold properties, we will only lend where there is at least 25 years left on the lease at the end of the proposed mortgage term.
+For leasehold properties, we’ll only lend if there is at least 30 years left on the lease at the end of the proposed mortgage term.